-I wanted to touch on the Plexus omega-3 supplement because I’ve done a lot of research on omega-3s and I would never waste my money on this product for one big reason: plant based omega-3s are not nearly as healthy, effective or useful as animal based omega-3s.
+I wanted to touch on the Plexus omega-3 supplement because I’ve done a lot of research on omega-3s and I would never waste my money on this product for one big reason: plant based omega-3s are not nearly as healthy, effective or useful as animal-based omega-3s.
 This is because plant based omega-3s are in the form of alpha-linolenic acid (ALA), not docosahexaenoic acid (DHA) or eicosapentaenoic acid (EPA).

-ALA is very poorly converted to EPA and DHA; you can read more about that here and here.
+ALA converts very poorly to EPA and DHA; you can read more about that here and here.
 ALA does not provide the anti-inflammatory, cardiovascular or brain benefits that EPA and DHA do.
 You’re better off using the fish oil I recommend.
 Using an ALA based omega-3 is basically a huge waste of money.

-What ever happened to eating real food?
+Whatever happened to eating real food?
 Have we become so lackadaisical and disconnected as a society that we constantly search for quick fixes – even at the cost of health?
 I understand the need and desire to lose weight, but it is not worth the cost of your health.
 It is not worth filling your body with dangerous stimulants and appetite suppressants.
 It’s not worth drinking mystery whey.
 Know what you’re eating and where it comes from.

 There’s a simpler and cheaper way to lose weight: eat real food.
 Eat unprocessed, whole, organic foods.
 Wouldn’t it be nice to not just eat healthy food, but enjoy it?
 It’s possible and it’s the healthiest thing you can do for your body.
-But this, these products, this is not health.
+But this, these products, this is not healthy.

 - If you want to question my credentials, check out the “ABOUT” page above.